zaufi/zaufi.github.com/_posts/2017-07-05-extend-pytest-with-fixtures.md

 Hence in a test function `my_test`, `expected_out` is an instance of `_content_check_or_store_pattern`, so one can use `assert expected_out == out`!
-For the fist time it is recommended to run `py.test` with `--save-patters` option and particular test to execute -- just to overwrite only one expectations file (and do not touch others):
+For the fist time it is recommended to run `py.test` with `--save-patters` option and particular test name to execute -- just to overwrite only one expectations file (and do not touch others):

 ~~~